Home > Corporate Governance Overview Statement

-This Corporate Governance Overview Statement is made pursuant to paragraph 15.25(1) of the Main Market Listing Requirements (“Main Market Listing Requirements”) of Bursa Malaysia Securities Berhad (“Bursa Malaysia”).
-In producing this Corporate Governance Overview Statement, guidance was drawn from Practice Note 9 of Main Market Listing Requirements and the Corporate Governance Guide (3rd Edition) issued by Bursa Malaysia Securities Berhad.
+This Corporate Governance Overview Statement (“Statement”) is prepared pursuant to Paragraph 15.25(1), including Practice Note 9, of the Main Market Listing Requirements (“Listing Requirements”) of Bursa Malaysia Securities Berhad (“Bursa Malaysia”), and has considered practices of the Corporate Governance Guide (4th Edition) of Bursa Malaysia.

-The Corporate Governance Overview Statement is supplemented with a Corporate Governance Report which provides detailed articulation on the application of each Practice as prescribed in the Malaysian Code on Corporate Governance (“MCCG”).
-The Corporate Governance Report is available on OHB’s website and via an announcement on Bursa Malaysia Securities Berhad’s website.
+This Statement is supplemented with OHB’s Corporate Governance Report for FY2022, which discusses how the Practices of MCCG are applied in OHB.
+The Corporate Governance Report is available on OHB’s website and via an announcement on Bursa Malaysia’s website.

 CORPORATE GOVERNANCE APPROACH

-OHB’s overall approach to corporate governance is to:
+OHB’s key approach to a robust and dynamic corporate governance framework is to:

-- - promote the long-term sustainability of the Company by identifying business opportunities whilst equally being cognisant of the associated risks; and
+- promote the long-term sustainability of the Company by identifying business opportunities whilst equally being cognisant of the associated risks; and

-- - drive the application of good corporate governance practices through the alignment of the interests of stakeholders and Board as well as Management.
+- drive the application of good corporate governance practices through the alignment of the interests of stakeholders and Board as well as Management.

 In its effort to promote meaningful and thoughtful application of good governance practices, the Board regularly reviews the Company’s corporate governance policies and procedures to ensure they reflect the latest curation of thoughts, market dynamics and best practices whilst simultaneously addressing the needs of the Group.

 SUMMARY OF CORPORATE GOVERNANCE PRACTICES

-PRINCIPAL A: BOARD LEADERSHIP AND EFFECTIVENESS
+PRINCIPLE A: BOARD LEADERSHIP AND EFFECTIVENESS

 I: Board responsibilities